AlbrechtL/welle.io/README.md

 Example: `welle-cli -c 12A -C 1 -w 7979` enables the webserver on channel 12A, please then go to http://localhost:7979/ where you can observe all necessary details for every service ID in the ensemble, see the slideshows, stream the audio (by clicking on the Play-Button), check spectrum, constellation, TII information and CIR peak diagramme.

+If using the webserver option (-w) the webserver can change channels when a station is choosen over the web with the correct m3u file.
+Such a m3u file can be made with a stationscan of welle.io.gui, make_station_json.sh and make_station_m3us.py.
+If a streamer on your network activates such a m3u file it streams the station immediately if it is in the current channel (ensemble).
+If it is not, it changes to the desired channel and streams the station.
+Such a channel change takes several seconds (up to 20 seconds) and the streamer most likely times out.
+Then you must try again.

 Backend options
 ---